Executive Director: Michael Loadenthal

 Tori works on multiple projects for PJSA.
 Currently, she is working on the website and departmental directory design team with Kate.
-Tori also works as a liaison between the different schools involved and PJSA [Team member: Fall 2016 - Spring 2017]
+Tori also works as a liaison between the different schools involved and PJSA.
+[Team member: Fall 2016 - Fall 2017]